Georgia–Russia relations: War in Abkhazia (1992–1993)

-On 17 December, 1992, the Georgian parliament blamed the Russian Federation for interfering in the Georgia's internal affairs.
-It noted that Russian troops took part in bombing of Sokhumi and its outskirts on 2 and 9 December.
-They have also dawned a helicopter of Georgian air forces on 5 October and Georgia's Su-25 on 13 October.
+On December 17, 1992, the Georgian parliament blamed the Russian Federation for interfering in Georgia's internal affairs.
+It was noted that Russian troops took part in the bombing of Sokhumi and its outskirts on December 2 and 9.
+They also downed a helicopter of Georgian air forces on October 5 and Georgia's Su-25 on October 13.
 Other facts concerning Russian involvement in the conflict were also mentioned.
 It was the first occasion when Georgia officially noted that Russian armed forces stationed in Abkhazia were involved in the conflict on the Abkhaz side and fought against the territorial integrity of Georgia.

-On 2 November, Georgian units seized a Russian arms depot in southern Georgia.
-Russian parliament adopted a resolution on 25 December, 1992.
-It blamed Georgia for violating the terms of agreement concerning legal status of Russian armed forces on territory of Republic of Georgia.
-It recommended Russian president and government to impose sanctions on Georgia if Georgia failed to maintain security of Russian citizens and property of Russian Federation on the territory of Republic of Georgia.
+On November 2, Georgian units seized a Russian arms depot in southern Georgia.
+The Russian parliament adopted a resolution on December 25, 1992.
+It blamed Georgia for violating the terms of the agreement concerning the legal status of Russian armed forces on the territory of the Republic of Georgia.
+It recommended that the Russian president and government impose sanctions on Georgia if it failed to maintain the security of Russian citizens and property of the Russian Federation on the territory of the Republic of Georgia.

-During the battle of Gumista on 16 March 1993, Georgian side accused the Russian airforce of supporting the Abkhaz offensive.
-On 17 March Georgian parliament addressed the UN, European parliament, world parliaments and Supreme Soviet of the Russian Federation.
+During the battle of Gumista on March 16, 1993, the Georgian side accused the Russian air force of supporting the Abkhaz offensive.
+On March 17, the Georgian parliament addressed the UN, European Parliament, world parliaments, and Supreme Soviet of the Russian Federation.
 It demanded the withdrawal of Russian forces from Abkhazia and stated that Russia waged "an undeclared war" against Georgia.
-Russian side denied involvement in the conflict.
+The Russian side denied involvement in the conflict.

 During the March 19 air raid on Sokhumi, Georgian forces succeeded in downing an SU-27 fighter-bomber.
 A UN military observer confirmed that the aircraft belonged to the Russian air forces.
 The Georgian side once again blamed Russia for aiding the Abkhaz.

-On April 1, Georgian Parliament adopted a resolution which openly blamed Russia in political facilitation of ethnic cleansing and genocide against Georgians.
+On April 1, the Georgian Parliament adopted a resolution that openly blamed Russia for the political facilitation of ethnic cleansing and genocide against Georgians.

-On April 6-9, negotiations were held between Russia and Georgia.
-The topic of withdrawal of Russian armed forces from Abkhazia was discussed.
+On April 6–9, negotiations were held between Russia and Georgia.
+The topic of the withdrawal of Russian armed forces from Abkhazia was discussed.